SKIFT

 Tile Control

-Move any tile that you control one tile-length orthogonally (but not diagonally) in any direction, pushing along any tiles that lie in the way.
+Move a tile that you control one space orthogonally (not diagonally), pushing any tiles in its path.

-Any pieces that occupy a moved tile simply move along with it, retaining their positions on the tile as it is moved.
+Pieces on that tile move with it, retaining their positions as it is moved.

-In this illustration, blue controls the circled tile, and decides to move that tile to the right.
+In this illustration, the circled tile moves to the right . . .

 Tile Rotations